 Plant-Based Starter Guide

-This guide will provide you with:
+This guide will give you:

 This guide will be updated from time-to-time as we learn about new resources!

-- Meal Prepping – meal prep is a huge time-saver!
+- Meal Prepping – Meal prep is a huge time-saver.
 This blog post explains our detailed approach, including a template to prep with other

-- Plant-Based Ingredient List – this ingredient list is based on the way we stock our kitchen and what we need for most simple, plant-based recipes.
+- Plant-Based Ingredient List – This ingredient list is based on the way we stock our kitchen and what we need for most simple, plant-based recipes.
 Since we eat whole-food, plant-based 95% of the time, you won’t see sources of processed/ fake meats or processed meals on this list.
 Feel free to modify your own list with what works best for you!

 What We Eat in a Day